 One of the three modules that make up the entire Soyuz TMA-04M vehicle has been scrapped after an accident occurred during a test, which caused the capsule to develop a leak in one of its descent rocket thrusters.

-Since NASA retired their space shuttle fleet last year, Russia’s three-person Soyuz capsules are the only vehicles available to ferry astronauts to the ISS.
+Since NASA retired their space shuttle fleet last year, Russia’s three-person Soyuz capsules are the only vehicles available to ferry astronauts to the International Space Station (ISS).
 While NASA hopes to eventually use private US-built spacecraft, those are still years away from being ready.

 They were going to replace NASA astronaut Dan Burbank and Russian cosmonauts Anton Shkaplerov and Anatoly Ivanishin, who will now stay aboard the ISS until April 30th.